GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 The boundary conditions for this problem are defined in the case-specific and the base xml files.
 The case specific block includes four instructions:

-- frac: this marks the initial perforation
+- frac: this marks the initial perforation.
-- separableFace: this marks the set of faces that are allowed to break during the simualtion
+- separableFace: this marks the set of faces that are allowed to break during the simualtion.
-- waterDensity: this initializes the fluid in the perforation
+- waterDensity: this initializes the fluid in the perforation.
 - sourceTerm: this instructs the code to inject fluid into the source_a nodeset.
-Note the use of the symbolic expression and parameters in the scale.
+Note the usage of the symbolic expression and parameters in the scale.
 This boundary condition is also driven by a function, which we will define later.

 .. literalinclude:: ../../../../../examples/hydraulicFracturing/heterogeneousInSituProperties/heterogeneousInSitu_singleFracture.xml
   :language: xml